Xantier/xantier.github.io/_drafts/git_gud.md

 ### Think before you act

-#### Use commmon sense when developing
+#### Use common sense when developing

 If something looks like it might be wrong, discuss and try to find a better way to do it.

 Thinking about technical debt.
 There might be some of ti and we should try to handle it.
 At times there are patterns in the codebase that feel funky, that seem stupid or that are just plainly wrong.
 At times there are hacks that have been done for a reason, because some restrictions have been in place at the time of writing or because time constraints at the time have needed a good enough solution.
 These are not set in stone, if something like this comes up it is usually better to try to find the reasons behind decisions made in ancient times rather than blindly copying the approach and going with it.
 These kinds of things stack up on top of each other and the longer they go, they harder it is to make the correction to a better solution.
-Coming back to imposter syndrome, we all make mistakes and ugly hacks, before following those it is important to understand reason behind those hacks.
+Coming back to impostor syndrome, we all make mistakes and ugly hacks, before following those it is important to understand reason behind those hacks.
 Maybe the playing field has been leveled and a better path forward is available.

 #### Understand cost of abstractions and cost of over-engineering [draft]